 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 The Crisp Family Crest was acquired from the Houseofnames.com archives.
 The Crisp Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 November 2013 at 21:30.
+This page was last modified on 8 January 2015 at 12:49.